by: Thomas C.

 OUR GUIDING PRINCIPLES

-Super Safe
+Sensibly Safe

 So, we want to provide the safest place we can to give swim lessons.
 We also want to give everyone all the knowledge they need to be safe in and around water.
 Swimming and boating are so much fun and can be enjoyed safely.
 There is no reason we can’t enjoy the water while also reducing our risk of unnecessary injury and death.
+We can be sensible about the risks we take without living isolated lives that are all about safety.

 Some of the questions we ask ourselves at All Knox Swim are “Is this promoting water safety?”, “Is this safe for the student to practice?”, and “Am I doing something that is exposing me and my students to unnecessary risk?”.